pkdone/MongoSecurityPlaypen/README.md

 ### 2.3 Using Mongo Shell to Connect to the Replica Set

-The sub-sections below outline the way to connect depending on the type of MongoDB authentication that has been configured.
+Each sub-section below outlines a specific way to connect to the MongoDB cluster, depending on the type of MongoDB authentication that has been configured for the cluster.

 **Notes:**
  * For some types of authentication, when connecting via the Mongo Shell, Fully Qualified Domain Names - FQDNs (eg. dbnode1.vagrant.dev), need to be used rather than just hostnames (eg. dbnode1, localhost) or IP addresses (eg. 192.168.14.101, or 127.0.0.1.
-This is necessary when using Kerberos, Certificates and or TLS.
+This is necessary when using Kerberos, Certificates and/or TLS.
  * For some types of authentication, when invoking the Mongo Shell, the 'mongo' command has to be run as the 'mongod' OS user because a referenced file (such as a keyfile/certificate or a Kerberos keytab), has been "locked down" to only be visible to the 'mongod' OS user that runs the 'mongod' OS process.
 Hence the use of 'sudo' in those cases.

 #### 2.3.1 Connect with no authentication enabled